gradle/speed-challenge/README.md

 ### Step 3

 Create a configuration file for the plugin in .mvn called gradle-enterprise.xml.
-This file contains temporary credentials which will work for the duration of the event against our public Gradle Enterprise instance.
+This file contains temporary credentials which will work for the duration of the event against our public Develocity instance.
 Note that this instance may not be available after the event, but you can always contact us to set up another one.
 You may continue to run the Maven Build Scan(tm) public service by removing the gradle-enterprise.xml file post-event.

 ```
 <gradleEnterprise>